polkadot-fellows/RFCs/text/0031-corejam.md

 We therefore envision an initial version of this proposal with minimal modifications to current code:

-1. Remain with Webassembly rather than RISC-V, both for Work Class logic and the subordinate environments which can be set up from Work Class logic.
-The introduction of Work Classes is a permissioned action requiring governance intervention.
+1. Remain with Webassembly rather than RISC-V, both for Service logic and the subordinate environments which can be set up from Service logic.
+The introduction of Servicees is a permissioned action requiring governance intervention.
 Work Packages will otherwise execute as per the proposal. *Minor changes to the status quo.*
 2. Attested Work Packages must finish running in time and not panic.
 Therefore `WorkResult` must have an `Infallible` error type.
 If an Attestation is posted for a Work Package which panics or times out, then this is a slashable offence. *No change to the status quo.*
 3. There should be full generalization over Work Package contents, as per the proposal.
 Introduction of Authorizers, `refine`, `prune` and `accumulate`. *Additional code to the status quo.*

 To optimize the present situation, a number of "natively implemented", fixed-function registrations will be provided.
-The Work Class of index zero will be used to represent the Parachains Work Class and will have a "native" (i.e. within the Wasm runtime) implementation of `refine` and `accumulate`.
-Secondly, a fixed-function set of Auth IDs 9,999 and lower simply represent Authorizers which accept Work Packages which contain a single Work Item of the Parachains Work Class which pertain to progressing a parachain of ID equal to the Auth ID value.
+The Service of index zero will be used to represent the Parachains Service and will have a "native" (i.e. within the Wasm runtime) implementation of `refine` and `accumulate`.
+Secondly, a fixed-function set of Auth IDs 9,999 and lower simply represent Authorizers which accept Work Packages which contain a single Work Item of the Parachains Service which pertain to progressing a parachain of ID equal to the Auth ID value.

-Later implementation steps would polish (1) to replace with RISC-V (with backwards compatibility) and polish (2) to support posting receipts of timed-out/failed Work Packages on-chain for RISC-V Work Classes.
+Later implementation steps would polish (1) to replace with RISC-V (with backwards compatibility) and polish (2) to support posting receipts of timed-out/failed Work Packages on-chain for RISC-V Servicees.

-A final transition may migrate the Parachains Work Class to become a regular permissionless Work Class module.
+A final transition may migrate the Parachains Service to become a regular permissionless Service module.

 ## Performance, Ergonomics and Compatibility

-The present proposal is broadly compatible with the facilities of the Legacy Model pending the integration of a Work Class specific to Parachains.
-Unlike other Work Classes, this is expected to be hard-coded into the Relay-chain runtime to maximize performance, compatibility and implementation speed.
+The present proposal is broadly compatible with the facilities of the Legacy Model pending the integration of a Service specific to Parachains.
+Unlike other Servicees, this is expected to be hard-coded into the Relay-chain runtime to maximize performance, compatibility and implementation speed.

 Certain changes to active interfaces will be needed.
-Firstly, changes will be needed for any software (such as _Cumulus_ and _Smoldot_) relying on particular Relay-chain state trie keys (i.e. storage locations) used to track the code and head-data of parachains, so that they instead query the relevant key within the Parachains Work Class Child Trie.
+Firstly, changes will be needed for any software (such as _Cumulus_ and _Smoldot_) relying on particular Relay-chain state trie keys (i.e. storage locations) used to track the code and head-data of parachains, so that they instead query the relevant key within the Parachains Service Child Trie.

 Secondly, software which currently provides Proofs-of-Validity to Relay-chain Validators, such as _Cumulus_, would need to be updated to use the new Work Item/Work Package format.